The CEO of London ‘proptech’ startup Goodlord is departing after nearly 40 employees are let go

 Regarding White’s pending departure, it is not clear if a new CEO has already been lined up.
 I have also been unable to confirm if Goodlord CTO Andrew Done remains at the startup, although it is possible that he has already departed.

-I’ve asked Goodlord for further details but a spokesperson for the company declined to comment on any changes in leadership, expect to say that White “is still” the CEO.
+I’ve asked Goodlord for further details but a spokesperson for the company declined to comment on any changes in leadership, except to say that White “is still” the CEO.
 In a call, co-founder and COO Tom Mundy also declined to comment further.
 However, I stand by my reporting and expect an official announcement to be issued in due course.

 On the sales and marketing downsizing, which was first reported by website Property Industry Eye, Goodlord has issued the following statement: